zeyutiann/zeyutiann.github.io/_posts/2022-09/2022-09-26-python-project.md

 tags: PEP8 Poetry Git Sphinx
 ---

+## Quick notes on starting a python project
 ### PEP8 on ASCII Compatibility:
 #### Package and Module Names
 Modules should have short, all-lowercase names.
 Underscores can be used in the module name if it improves readability.
 Python packages should also have short, all-lowercase names, although the use of underscores is discouraged.